Why Is My Boyfriend So Clingy? 7 Reasons Your Man Is Suffocating You

 There can be many reasons.
 Usually, the stereotype is that women are the clingy ones, and while it can certainly be true that a lot of girls are needy for attention and suffocate their boyfriends, occasionally you'll run into a guy with a similar bent.

 If it's really bad, it might even make you start to reconsider the relationship.
 You might be wondering if it's just a passing phase or an inherent part of his personality.

-Well, let's take a look at some of the reasons he might be so needy, and maybe it will give you some peace of mind:
+Well, let's take a look at some of the reasons he might be so needy, and maybe it will give you some peace of mind.

-1) He's looking to get frisky.
+1) He's hoping to get frisky.

 If your boyfriend normally doesn't act clingy and now he's suddenly wanting to hang out a lot, it doesn't have to be anything severe that's causing it.
 In fact, it could be as simple as his simply wanting to get it on.

 Think about the last time the two of you did it.
 If you've been too tired or busy lately, then he might just be following you around because it will create more opportunities to get the deed done.
 Most of us can only go so long without it, otherwise the raging hormones begin to get distracting.

 Also remember that sex can be an important emotional outlet.
 It shows him that you care.